5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

 ## Fixing [`AOAC Sleep`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines)

-These patches are used for fixing sleep and standby issues on more recent Laptops using Always on always connected (`AOAC`) Technology.
+These patches are used for fixing sleep and standby issues on more recent Laptops utilizing **Always on always connected** (`AOAC`) technology.

 ## Configuring [`ASPM`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode)

-ASPM (**Active State Power Management**), is a power link management scheme supported at system level.
-Under ASPM management, PCI devices attempt to enter power saving mode when they are idle.
+**ASPM** (Active State Power Management), is a power link management scheme supported at system level.
+Under ASPM management, **PCI devices** attempt to enter power saving mode when they are idle.
 You can modify the Active Power State of peripherals like Bluetooth/WiFi or other devices if they interrupt sleep.

 ## Changing [Hibernation Modes](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes)

-Terminal commanfs for changing settings related to system power management, such as  sleep/hibernation.
+Terminal commanfs for changing settings related to **system power management**, such as  sleep/hibernation.

 ## :warning: Notes and further Resources
 - Before applying any of these patches, ensure that you don't just use generic ACPI tables from Dortania or the OpenCore Package.
 Instead modify them to match your system requirements or generate tailor made ones for your system using [**SSDTTime**](https://github.com/corpnewt/SSDTTime).
 Doing this can prevent sleep and wake issues altogether.